top of page

 Process-Focus for Discovery and Expression

 We prioritize the process rather than the final product.
-This ensures children feel safe to take risks, experiment, and develop their own solutions.
+This ensures individuals feel safe to take risks, experiment, and develop their own solutions.
 A process-focused approach encourages:

 Guided Instruction for Technical Mastery (Instructional Focus)

 While exploration is key, we recognize the value of acquiring skills.
-Instructional elements are woven into our curriculum to provide children with the "tools" needed to realize their imaginative visions:
+Instructional elements are woven into our curriculum to provide artists with the "tools" needed to realize their imaginative visions:

-Skill as Empowerment: We believe technical knowledge empowers children, giving them greater control over the materials and expanding the scope of their open-ended expression.
+• Skill as Empowerment: We believe technical knowledge empowers artists, giving them greater control over the materials and expanding the scope of their open-ended expression.
 Instruction is delivered in a way that is inspiring, not prescriptive.

 By blending the freedom of the Reggio Emilia philosophy with Montessori inspired programming, and Piaget’s targeted instruction, our studio provides a complete and enriching art experience where creativity is ignited and skills are developed for lifelong artistic expression.